sudoplatform-labs/protecting-cloud-storage/README.md

 What's neat about this process is that it operates completely independent of the cloud service provider's architecture or implementation choices, because it relies on the host's file system capabilities instead of the cloud storage provider's API.
 This offers a lot of flexibility in the type of encryption that is used and it also makes the encryption transparent to any application reading or writing from the User's Plaintext Folder.
 This is also what makes this service easily interchangeable between Dropbox, Apple's iCloud, Google Drive, Microsoft's OneDrive, or any other cloud storage service with a host file system interface.

-![Cloud Storage with Userside Synchronization](./images/cloud_storage_with_userside_synchronization.png)
-<center>Figure 4 - Cloud Storage with Userside Synchronization</center>
+![Cloud Storage with Userside Synchronization](./images/cloud_storage_with_userside_synchronization.png) *Figure 4 - Cloud Storage with Userside Synchronization*
 <BR>

 ## File Formatting:  Why DIDComm?
 As files are encrypted, I chose to use the [DIDComm](https://didcomm.org) messaging format.
 Admittedly, this is not the most concise format for storing files and it contains additional (unnecessary?) message routing functionality, so why would I choose it for file storage?